-And sure, if you stay consistent and steadfast you will likely get out of debt at some point in your life but newsflash: you weren’t born just to work and pay off debt!?
+And sure, if you stay consistent and steadfast, you will likely get out of debt at some point in your life, but newsflash: you weren’t born just to work and pay off debt!?

 Debt Snowball Method

-It worked like a charm, and in my opinion, is the very best method if you are someone who quickly loses motivation, needs tangible reinforcement (is that even a thing?) or easily quits when you don’t see lightning fast results!
+It worked like a charm and, in my opinion, is the very best method if you are someone who quickly loses motivation, needs tangible reinforcement, or easily quits when you don’t see lightning-fast results.

-PRO: This method will keep you motivated along your journey.
-It serves up quick wins and really helps you get some serious traction during the process!
+Pro: This method will keep you motivated along your journey.
+It serves up quick wins and really helps you get some serious traction during the process.